alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 Putting aside the previously raised data challenges associated with the "quantification of the individual-level human phenotype" (e.g. how to construct *accurate* scales that apply to all *varied* people while retaining *value*), there is also wide variation between 'smartphones' and 'other personal digital devices', such as wearables.
 For instance, some smartphone apps may use advanced forms of machine learning algorithms or AI to infer novel attributes regarding a user's mental health.
 And, others may offer nothing more than a simple interface and database for users to record how they are feeling at a particular time or on a particular day.
 Furthermore, some wearables may store and process sensitive information locally on a user's device, whereas others may store data on the cloud and share health-related information with a vast number of organisations across jurisdictions with varying levels of data protection.

 What about if we move to a lower level of abstraction, such as the algorithmic technique used by the digital technology?
 Here too we would find difficulties with delineating the meaning of the term ‘trustworthy digital mental health technology’.
 For example, the use of *unsupervised machine learning* by trusted clinical researchers may be justified if used responsibly as a form of exploratory research or hypothesis generation.
-But, if the same technique were deployed by a local council to determine how best to spend limited resources, the lack of transparency could undermine efforts to remain accountable to their residents.
+But, if a complex version of the technique were deployed by a local council to determine how best to spend limited resources (e.g. resulting in clusters that were not clearly interpretable by humans), the potential lack of transparency could undermine efforts to remain accountable to their residents.

 Regardless of the level of abstraction we adopt, there will always be some difficulty with clearly defining this nebulous term.
 Therefore, while it may seem unsatisfying to a reader who wishes to know *precisely* what the term 'digital mental health technology' comprises, for our present purposes the following (loose and permissive) definition shall suffice: